Microgrids

 Ownership and service delivery

-Through a cost-sharing arrangement, the Proponent plans to implement a community-ownership model which will give the community (individuals, households and businesses) the option to take partial ownership of the key local energy assets – that is, the wind turbines and battery energy storage system
+Through a cost-sharing arrangement, the Proponent plans to implement a community-ownership model which will give the community (individuals, households and businesses) the option to take partial ownership of the key local energy assets – that is, the wind turbines and battery energy storage system.
+The Proponent will fill the funding gaps.
+Households will also be given the opportunity to own the rooftop solar PV (this would be optional).

 - local generation and energy storage services (electricity for supply and sale within the microgrid)